25 Butterfly Spring Nails That Look Elegant and Fresh in 2026

 Conclusion

 Butterfly spring nails have come a long way from the chunky appliqués and overly literal designs of previous decades.
 The 25 ideas here range from barely-there minimalist accents to artistic interpretations that use the butterfly as inspiration rather than replication.
-The key to pulling off Butterfly Spring Nails as an adult is restraint Pastel Spring Nails in placement, in color choices, and in scale.
+The key to pulling off butterfly spring nails as an adult is restraint in placement, in color choices, and in scale.